abalter/mywebsite/content/ariel-balter-resume.md

 _I seek a position where I can contribute to research and advance in a career in biomedical computing and analysis through experience and education.
 My physics Ph.D. gives me broad quantitative training, deep computational skills, and incisive scientific intuition.
-I am currently pursuing a post-graduate degree in biostatistics at OHSU.
+I am currently enrolled in a post-graduate program in biostatistics at OHSU.
 In whatever positions I hold, I actively contribute to the wider community.
 I also promote reproducible research with literate programming, notebooks, self-documenting code, version control, and strict data provenance by